tomboban77/Recipe-generator/README.md

 Assumptions Made
 • Free Tier Limitations: Designed around Spoonacular's 150 requests/day limit
 • Local Storage: Used browser storage for favorites
-• Static Fallbacks: Included curated ingredient lists for offline functionality
+• Static Fallbacks: Included sample ingredient lists in case of api failure

 What I'd Improve With More Time
-• Use AI / ChatGPT (OpenAI's API)
+• Use AI / ChatGPT (OpenAI's API) for AI receipes.
+• Integrating Zustland or Redux for global state management
 • Performance Monitoring: Analytics and performance tracking
 • Recipe Rating System: Allow users to rate recipes
 • Pagination and scrolling for recipe lists